ekirving/refpanel/README.md

 :warning: **This will take a long time**: Please make sure you run this on a server with as many CPUs, and as much RAM, as possible (e.g., this pipeline was developed and run on a cluster of nodes with 96 cores and 755Gb of RAM each).

+The pipeline can also be broken down [into separate steps](docs/steps.md), for distribution across multiple nodes in a cluster.